-Because of aggressive fire suppression over the past 75 years, a large amount of natural fuels (leaf litter and branches) has built up in the forest understory at the Lab and in surrounding areas.
-Results of a fuels inventory conducted at the Lab and in other areas of the Pine Barrens in 2016-2017 have indicated that fuel loading is unnaturally high and may create an unacceptable fire hazard.
-Other serious disturbances such as Superstorm Sandy in October 2012 and a blizzard in February 2013 increased the amounts of coarse woody debris present and thus increased dead fuel loading.
-Additionally, infestations of the southern pine beetle (Dendroctonus frontalis) were discovered throughout the site and are expected to become more widespread.
-If fuels management is not implemented this may significantly impact the dead fuel loading in the short term as trees die and come down, and may increase live fuel loading in the long term as the opened canopy allows more sunlight to reach the understory causing a flush of new growth.
+Additionally, infestations of southern pine beetle (Dendroctonus frontalis) were discovered have been detected throughout the site since 2015 and have recently become a serious problem impacting thousands of pitch pine trees on site.
+If forest and fuels management is not implemented this may significantly impact the dead fuel loading in the short term as trees die and come down and may increase live fuel loading in the long term as the opened canopy allows more sunlight to reach the understory causing a flush of new growth.
 In addition, the increase in downed, dead, heavy fuels creates access issues for firefighters and becomes a safety hazard.
 Fires ignited in these fuels, under extreme conditions, will be more intense, more difficult to control, and could cause great damage to the forest and structures both at BNL and in the surrounding communities.

-1.4.1 Wildfire Seasons
+1.4.1 Wildfire Seasons and Sources of Ignition

 On Long Island, wildfires typically occur during two main seasons.
-Most wildfires occur in the spring-from early March through late May (generally, before leaf out is complete).
-Fires in these months typically burn just the surface fuels with some localized torching.
-An exception to this occurred in April 2012 when extreme fire conditions occurred (drought, low relative humidity, and high winds) and an intentional fire was set resulting in running crown fire.
-The total area burned was estimated at 1,000 acres.
+Most wildfires occur in the spring- from early March through late May (generally before leaf-out is complete).
+Fires in these months typically burn just the surface fuels with some localized tree torching.
+An exception to this occurred in April 2012 after a particularly dry winter which resulted in drought conditions in the area.
+Fuel moistures were extremely low and, as is typical in spring, there were days of very low relative humidity and high winds.
+An intentional fire was set resulting in a fast-moving, high intensity fire that included periods of running crown fire.
+The total area burned was estimated at approximately 1,000 acres.

 The second fire season occurs during the late summer (late July) through early autumn (early October), particularly during drought years.
-Wildfires during this period are not as frequent, but have the capacity to become larger and more intense.
+Wildfires during this period are not as frequent but have the capacity to become larger and more intense.